A New Constraint on the Optical Depth from the Reionization History Independent of CMB Large-Scale E-Mode Polarization: Constraints on the base- CDM model

 In Figure \ref{fig:contour} and Table \ref{tab:lcdm} we show the posterior distributions of the cosmological parameters and $\tau$.
 The MCMC samples are analyzed and plotted using \texttt{GetDist} \citep{lewis25}.
 For comparison, we also show the results from CMB (w/ lowE) based on the publicly available MCMC chains provided by the DESI Collaboration\footnote{\url{https://data.desi.lbl.gov/public/papers/y3/bao-cosmo-params/README.html}}.
 By combining reionization history data with CMB (w/o lowE), we obtain a stringent constraint on the optical depth,

 This result is consistent with the constraint from CMB large-scale E-mode polarization,

 Without reionization history, we obtain

 Incorporating $\xHI(z)$ data improves the estimate of $\tau$ by a factor of $7$.
 We compare our constraint on $\tau$ with literature values in Figure \ref{fig:tau_ref}.
+Our result is broadly consistent with recent astrophysical constraints on $\tau$ that do not rely on large-scale CMB E-mode polarization. \citet{elbers25} obtained $\tau=0.0492^{+0.0014}_{-0.0030}$ by combining reionization history with BAO and BBN.
+If only the statistical uncertainty of our fiducial analysis is considered, our central value is slightly higher than that of \citet{elbers25}.
+However, once the possible absorption-model systematic uncertainty is included, our constraint becomes $\tau=0.0552^{+0.0019}_{-0.0026}(\mathrm{stat.})^{+0.0075}_{-0.0049}(\mathrm{sys.})$, making the two results consistent within the quoted uncertainties (Section \ref{sec:sys}).
+Our result is also consistent with the Ly$\alpha$-forest-based constraint of \citet{garciagallego25}, although their allowed range is substantially broader.
+This larger uncertainty is expected because their method infers the reionization history indirectly through the thermal memory of the IGM from the Ly$\alpha$ forest alone, and is therefore sensitive to degeneracies among the reionization timing, duration, and thermal history.
+In contrast, our analysis reconstructs $\xHI(z)$ over $z\simeq5$--14 using multiple probes of the neutral fraction and combines this reionization history with small-scale CMB and CMB-lensing data, which solves the degeneracy between $\tau$ and other cosmological parameters.
 Because $\tau$ is degenerate with other cosmological parameters, constraints on other cosmological parameters also improve when $\xHI(z)$ data are included.
 In particular, the constraint on the primordial power spectrum amplitude $A_s$ significantly improves when $\xHI(z)$ is included, since the amplitude of the small-scale CMB power spectrum scales with $A_se^{-2\tau}$.
 We obtain

 which is consistent with the lowE result, $\ln(10^{10}A_s)=3.043\pm0.013$ (CMB (w/ lowE)).
 By solving the degeneracy between $A_s$ and $\tau$, our constraint on $A_s$ is improved by a factor of $5$ relative to that from CMB (w/o lowE) alone, $\ln(10^{10}A_s)=3.074\pm 0.028$.
 Because increases in $\tau$ and $n_s$ both suppress power at high-$l$, these two parameters are also correlated \citep{mcdonough25}.
 We obtain constraints on $n_s$ as